Reading Time: 7 minutes

 Treatment facilities employ licensed mental health and addiction specialists who can help, starting right now.
 They offer assistance 24/7, all year long.
 No matter how often you use drugs, you can get help.
 If you have just started using drugs or have been using them for years, you can get help.

-Because drug overdoses are a serious, potentially fatal threat, it’s important to seek treatment for your drug misuse before it’s too late.
+Because drug overdoses are a serious, potentially fatal threat, it’s important to seek treatment for your drug abuse before it’s too late.

 Call 800-926-9037 (Who Answers?) today, even if you simply have questions about the process of getting help.
 We are here for you.